-The IPC Regulatory Portal is a web application that allows for an easy comparison of postal regulations in 27 countries worldwide, EU regulations affecting postal services, and analyses via a number of reports.
-The tool is especially beneficial for postal operators with presences in national markets outside their home territory.
+The IPC Regulatory Portal is a web application that allows for an easy comparison of postal regulations in IPC member countries international regulations affecting postal services, and analyses via a number of reports.
+The tool is especially beneficial for postal operators with a presence in foreign markets.

-- The “EU Issue Tracker” module includes a selection of EU legislative documents along with communications, opinion papers, statistics, studies and reports on the EU cross-border e-commerce market.
+- The “Regulatory Issue Tracker” module includes a selection of legislative documents along with communications, opinion papers, statistics, studies and reports on the cross-border e-commerce market.

 To find out more about IPC Regulatory Services, contact us at firstname.lastname@example.org.